onap/archived-vfc-nfvo-lcm/docs/platform/APIs/VNFLCM_API/VNFLCM_API.rst

    :depth: 3
 ..

-   **VNFM API**
+   **GVNFM Northbound & Southbound APIs**
    **V0.1**

 **1 Scope**
 =============

-    The scope of the present document is to describe the VNFM exposed API specification over Or-Vnfm Reference Point.
+    The scope of the present document is to describe the GVNFM exposed API specification over Or-Vnfm reference point and Ve-Vnfm-vnf reference point.

 **2 Terms, Definitions and Abbreviations**
 ===========================================